haysclark/unity3d-texturepackerimporter/README.md

 	Data Format:  Unity3D (or JSON Hashtable, then change extension from .json to .txt so Unity picks it up as a text asset) Allow rotation is OK
 	Everything else at your discretion
-	I suggest keeping the output texture's size as Power of 2.
+	Power of 2 output textures are suggested.

 ## Unity process:
 	Create a folder in your Assets/ directory for your imported sprites.